 LB 291 was advanced to General File as amended.
 LB 291 advanced to Select File.
+LB 291 was indefinitely postponed with the end of the legislative session on April 18, 2018

 LB 295 (Smith) Adopt the Opportunity Scholarships Act and provide tax credits